-Your contributions are tax-deductible and grow on a tax-deferred basis until you make a withdrawal in retirement.
+Your contributions are tax-deductible and grow on a tax-deferred basis until you make withdrawals in retirement.
 At that point, you’ll pay ordinary income taxes on any funds you pull out of the plan.

 If you expect to reach a higher tax bracket in retirement, a Roth 401(k) may be an even better option.
 Your contributions aren’t tax-deductible, but you don’t have to worry about income taxes on qualified withdrawals that you make later in life.

 Bulk Up Your Health Savings Account

-Some HSA providers only allow FDIC-insured accounts that offer skimpy interest rates, but others let you invest in mutual funds and index funds that open the door to long-term growth.
+Some HSA providers only allow FDIC-insured accounts that offer skimpy interest rates.
+But others let you invest in mutual funds and index funds that open the door to long-term growth.

-Of course, HSAs have limitations that other tax-friendly accounts don’t.
-In most cases, your withdrawals are only tax-free if they’re used for certain medical expenses (the lengthy list includes everything from prescription drugs and hospital stays to home care and smoking cessation programs.
+HSAs have limitations that other tax-friendly accounts don’t.
+In most cases, your withdrawals are only tax-free if you use them for certain medical expenses.
+Those include everything from prescription drugs and hospital stays to home care and smoking cessation programs.
 Of course, statistics show you’re likely to spend a lot on such things once you hit retirement.